Home Inspector Pre-License, Continuing Education Certificate

 This program fulfills the educational requirements for the Maryland Home Inspector license, which is one step in achieving a Maryland Home Inspector license.
 Topics include structural and internal systems; professional standards for home inspectors, Maryland minimum Standards of Practice and Maryland Code of Ethics, and inspection report writing.

-CCBC Credential: Students will have access to a Continuing Education academic record (transcript).
-Students will receive a Continuing Education Workforce Training Certificate.
+CCBC Credential: Students will receive a Continuing Education Workforce Training Certificate, and have access to a Continuing Education academic record (transcript).

 Certifying Organization: Maryland Real Estate Appraisers & Home Inspectors Commission www.dllr.state.md.us/license/reahi